vinhhaphoi/OJT-FALL-25-FCJ-AWS/content/1-Worklog/1.2-Week2/_index.md

   * Built foundation for advanced cloud development practices
   * Integrated database services into cloud application architecture
   * Mastered containerization and auto scaling in cloud architecture
+  * Implemented Infrastructure as Code and comprehensive monitoring solutions